Reactive Cycles

 ‘Hi Roger, in your book you talk about reactive cycles.
 I’ve not heard of them before and it’s an interesting idea, so I was wondering if you could flesh it out for me, in particular how it relates to meditation practice.’

 I coined the term ‘reactive cycles’ when I was writing ‘Happy to Burn’ – stupidly as it happens, because the more common term ‘feedback loop’ would have been better.
-So, silly me – anyway, the idea behind reactive cycles is that, aside from the natural friction and accidents of a life, a lot of our unique human suffering arises from them – the root cause being our habit of reacting to what we think has happened rather than what is actually happening – and that thinking then feeding our reactions, which feed the thinking, and so on.
-Mentality causing physicality, causing mentality causing physicality.
+So, silly me – anyway, the idea behind reactive cycles is that, aside from the natural friction and accidents of a life, a lot of our unique human suffering arises from them – the root cause being our habit of reacting to what we think has happened rather than what is actually happening – with that thinking then feeding the reaction it arose from, which in turn feeds the thinking, and so on – a case of mentality feeding physicality which feeds mentality which feeds physicality ad infinitum.

 Perhaps it’s better if I explain with an example.